arielroque/Mi-action/README.md

 ```
 ## Usage

-Allow the initializer script to run on virtualenv
+From the root directory, allow the initializer script to run on virtualenv
 ```
 chmod 777 ./start.sh
 ```